 ELA researchers frequently visit schools and colleges to give presentations on cultural and linguistic diversity, mulitilingualism, linguistics, specific languages, and ELA’s work in New York City, among other topics.
 We have presented at middle schools, high schools, and a wide range of colleges and universities from Sarah Lawrence to Yale to the University of London.
 ELA linguists, many of whom also have permanent faculty positions, have also taught full-length courses at Columbia, NYU, CUNY, Rutgers, and many other schools.

-Schools themselves are often incredible hubs of linguistic diversity.
+Nowhere is New York’s linguistic diversity better represented than in our public school system.
 According to one estimate, New York City’s public school students speak over 185 languages at home and a wide range of dual-language programs are flourishing across the city.

 If your school might be interested, please get in touch!